Rent income is part of your gross income and must be reported on your tax return.

 Security deposits may also be included as income, but only if the security deposit does not go back to the tenant when the lease ends.

-What if you receive money from the tenant because the tenant has decided to cancel a lease?
-In this case, you must include that as part of your income because it is considered rent.
+If you receive money from the tenant for a canceled lease, you must include that as part of your income because it is considered rent.

-Expenses are another consideration.
-Your tenant may pay some or all expenses associated with a property you own.
-This is considered income, and you must report it as such on your tax return.
-(Keep in mind, these expenses may be deductible rental expenses.)
+If your tenant pays some or all expenses associated with your property, this is considered income, and you must report it as such on your tax return.
+Keep in mind, these expenses may also be deductible rental expenses.

 A tenant’s payment may come in the form of a service, too.
 For instance, if the tenant is a landscaper and it is arranged by you and your tenant that your tenant will do landscaping in lieu of paying rent for three months, you would still include the three months’ rent in your income.

-If you’re the owner of a rental property, here are some of the deductions you can probably take on your tax return:
+If you’re the owner of a rental property, here are some of the deductions you might be eligible to take on your tax return:

 - Mortgage Interest Deduction – This deduction allows homeowners to deduct the interest on up to $750,000 of qualified residence loans.
 Learn more.